Pioneers Park, Belgrade: After World War II

 The new Communist authorities removed the fence in 1944, making the garden public and naming it the Pioneers Park.
 After the reconstruction done when the Second World War ended, the former court complex was conceived as the administrative federal and republic center, so the court guard building and many utility buildings were demolished.
 One of the most important projects of this reconstruction was orienting the former court complex towards the National Assembly building, thus realizing the idea about the forming of the representative administrative centre.
 The redecoration of the court garden started after the design of the architect Aleksandar Đorđević, and finished after the design of the forestry engineer Vladeta Đorđević.

 An area between the park and the Kralja Milana street, east of the Novi Dvor, was arranged as an modernist, artistic promenade with an artificial stream and named after the writer Ivo Andrić, Nobel laureate, Andrićev Venac.
+The apartment facing the park, where the writer lived with his wife, is now Ivo Andrić Museum.
 The monument to Ivo Andrić was erected on the promenade.

 Today, the park covers an area of 3.6 ha, of which 2 ha is forested.
 The area of the park, which by origin belongs to the type of the residential parks, consists of three parts, different in concept: the part towards Bulevar Kralja Aleksandra decorated in free style, the area between the courts with the fountain, and the green, flower area in front of the Stari Dvor.
 Under the flower area and the driveway to the city hall an underground garage was built.
 It has 455 parking spots on three levels and was open on 1 April 2005.
 It was fully renovated and expanded to 461 parking spots in February 2019.

 In 2009 the park was declared a botanical natural monument.
 The park was in a fairly bad shape in the 2000s.
 In 2008 first plans for its reconstructions were made, but nothing has been done until 2017, when on 20 September the reconstruction began.

+In the 2020s, there were suggestions that monument to king Alexander I Obrenović, placed in the late 2004 along the boulevard bearing his name at the square between the Zvezdara municipal building and the Students Residence King Alexander I, should be relocated to the location of the Old Konak, which was demolished in 1904, where the king was assassinated.